What skills do you need to become a personal trainer?

 “Do you even lift, bro?” is a typical snarky question directed to know-it-alls who don’t know anything about weight training.
 You don’t want your clients asking this question.
 You should know a lot more than just how to perform exercises with proper form.
 You must understand human anatomy, physiology, and more.
 Doing so makes it a lot easier to better assist clients.

-Also, clients are going to ask questions related to metabolism, recovery, and nutrition.
+Also, clients are going to ask questions related to metabolism, proper muscle recovery, and nutrition.
 Knowing how the body works allows you to answer questions accurately or to direct a client toward a good reference source.

 – Solid Knowledge of Nutrition